Where To Get a Will Witnessed and Notarized

 Hey, Siri!
 Make me ready for my upcoming small claims court appearance.
 No luck?
 OK, Google!
 Prepare a DMCA notice for that website that uses my photos without authorization.
 Still nothing?

-DoNotPay is the virtual assistant that won’t back away from issues that require legal expertise.
+DoNotPay is the virtual assistant that won’t back away from issues that require expertise.
 Our lawyer bots work around the clock to get you due date extensions for utility bills, reduce your property taxes, or stop stalking and harassment before it gets ugly.

 The world’s first AI Consumer Champion will provide assistance even with securing compensation for victims of crime!